 When you can speak the language of your audience, you'll resonate with them far more effectively than just doing everything and anything to get your name out there.

-Take a moment to list out a few ways to get your product, service or message into the eyes and ears of your audience in a non-pushy way.
+Take a moment to list out a few ways to get your product, service or message into the eyes and ears of your audience in a more effective manner.